What is Your Actual Age?

 Humanity has been interested in slowing the aging process and finding the "fountain of youth" since the dawn of time, but conversations about longevity are especially relevant as life expectancy in the U.S. has decreased by more than a year since 2020.

-"Thanks to science, the mysteries of aging are now being revealed," says Douglas E. Vaughan, MD, chair of the Department of Preventative Medicine at Northwestern University Feinberg School of Medicine, and co-director of the Potocsnak Longevity Institute at Northwestern Medicine.
-Dr. Vaughan is co-directors of the Potocsnak Longevity Institute with Northwestern Medicine Infections Disease Physician Frank J. Palella, MD.
+"Thanks to science, the mysteries of aging are now being revealed," says Douglas E. Vaughan, MD, chair of Medicine and the Irving S. Cutter Professor of Medicine at Northwestern University Feinberg School of Medicine, and co-director of Potocsnak Longevity Institute at Northwestern Medicine with Northwestern Medicine Infectious Disease Physician Frank J. Palella, MD.
 "The biology that drives the aging process is being demystified right in front of our eyes to the point that it's conceivable to think about slowing the pace of aging, turning the clock back and altering the course of someone's lifespan."

 Biological Versus Chronological Age

 Chronological age is how long you have existed.
 Biological age is how old your cells are.

 Sometimes these two numbers are the same for people, but everyone ages at different rates.

 Your healthspan is the period of life where you are free of any aging-related disease.
 Dr. Vaughan and the Potocsnak Longevity Institute are aiming to increase the human healthspan by slowing down the aging process to push back the onset of aging-related diseases.